suhaibasaeed/Python-for-Network-Engineers/README.md

 # Python-for-Network-Engineers
-Python scripts created from the Python For Network Engineers course exercises
+Python scripts I've created from the Python For Network Engineers course exercises